The 10 Best TV Shows of 2022 (So Far)

 the boys

 The six episodes aired so far from the third season put The Boys on that list.
-Prime Video’s forbidden-hero drama has outdone itself in new episodes as tension between the supers mounts.
+Prime Video’s forbidden hero drama outdoes itself in the new episodes, as tension builds between the supers.

-Herogasm’s impressive supersurba was just one of the highlights of the wave.
-The addition of the character Soldier Boy (Jensen Ackles), as or stronger than the Homeland Captain (Antony Starr) added fuel to the fire in the clash between those who want to destroy the image of arach heroes versus force in favor of maintaining status. quo, manipulating the population using fake news.
+Herogasm’s shocking supersurba was just one of the highlights of the wave.
+The addition of the character Soldier Boy (Jensen Ackles), as strong or stronger than Captain Homeland (Antony Starr) added fuel to the fire in the clash between those who want to destroy the image of arach heroes versus strength in favor of maintaining status. quo, manipulating the population using fake news.

 The Boys is available on Prime Video.